uwDavid/angular-course/01-starting-project/README.md

-# Essentials

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.
+# Angular Tutorial Part #1

+This project demonstrates common concepts used in Angular:

+- Components
+- Template components
+- Component Input
+- Component Events, Event Listeners
+- Data Pipes
+- Directives (ng-content)
+- FormModule

 ## Development server

-Run `ng serve` or `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` or `npm start`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding